mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 But this would require a MongoCollection to peek into the internals of a ClientEncryption object.
-This is messy and language dependent to implement and makes mocking out the key vault difficult for tests.
+This is messy and language dependent to implement and makes mocking out the ClientEncryption difficult for tests.

 Why do we need to pass a client to create a ClientEncryption?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We need to support an external key vault (i.e. on another MongoDB cluster).
+We need to support an external key vault collection (i.e. on another MongoDB cluster).

 Why are extraOptions and kmsProviders maps?